jordanarellano/portfolio/README.md

 # Knights:

-Updates a knowledge base using python in order to solve logic puzzles, as part of Harvard 50: Introduction to Artificial Intelligence
+Updates a knowledge base using Python in order to solve logic puzzles, as part of Harvard 50: Introduction to Artificial Intelligence

 # Runoff: